Why Didn’t Cardinal Wuerl Come Clean?

 The Vatican is expected to appoint Cardinal Wuerl’s successor shortly.
 For now, Catholics across the United States are waiting to see whether Rome and the U.S. bishops are able to open a new chapter of accountability for high-ranking prelates like McCarrick and Wuerl.

-“After this latest disclosure, the best thing Cardinal Wuerl can could do is admit he had not told the truth back in June,” and then step down, said Father Murray.
+“After this latest disclosure, the best think Cardinal Wuerl can could do is admit he had not told the truth back in June and then resign.”

 But, for now he concluded, “the message is that a Catholic cardinal is widely considered to be a liar.
 He was accused of being a liar by Archbishop Viganò.
 Then documentary proof is offered to prove he is lying.”